Sam-Freitas/LightSaver/readme.md

     - Sub experiment 1 (example: timepoint 1 or 1/1/1995)

+      - Note: this script recursively scans all possible files for every .*tiff file)
       - some directory with the *.tiff* files (example: exported images from LEICA
-      - Note: this script recursively scans all possible files for every .*tiff file)

     - ...

     - Sub Experiment N (example: timepoint n or 1/N/1995)

-      - Note: if there is only a single timepoint this format must still be followed, just with a single sub experiment folder
+      - Note: if there is only a single timepoint this directory format must still be followed, just with a single sub experiment folder
       - some directory with the *.tiff* files (example: exported images from LEICA)